Allegiant Travel (NASDAQ:ALGT) Issues Q2 2022 Earnings Guidance

-Allegiant Travel (NASDAQ:ALGT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+Allegiant Travel (NASDAQ:ALGT – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.62-$0.62 for the period, compared to the consensus EPS estimate of $1.38.
 The company issued revenue guidance of $629.00 million-$629.00 million, compared to the consensus revenue estimate of $632.38 million.

 Analyst Upgrades and Downgrades

-In other Allegiant Travel news, CMO Scott Wayne Deangelo sold 500 shares of the firm’s stock in a transaction that occurred on Friday, July 1st.
+In related news, CMO Scott Wayne Deangelo sold 500 shares of the firm’s stock in a transaction dated Friday, July 1st.
 The shares were sold at an average price of $112.89, for a total value of $56,445.00.
-Following the sale, the chief marketing officer now owns 8,035 shares in the company, valued at $907,071.15.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In related news, CMO Scott Wayne Deangelo sold 500 shares of Allegiant Travel stock in a transaction on Friday, July 1st.
+Following the completion of the sale, the chief marketing officer now owns 8,035 shares in the company, valued at $907,071.15.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Allegiant Travel news, CMO Scott Wayne Deangelo sold 500 shares of the firm’s stock in a transaction dated Friday, July 1st.
 The shares were sold at an average price of $112.89, for a total transaction of $56,445.00.
-Following the completion of the transaction, the chief marketing officer now owns 8,035 shares of the company’s stock, valued at $907,071.15.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Robert Paul Wilson III sold 900 shares of Allegiant Travel stock in a transaction on Tuesday, May 17th.
+Following the completion of the transaction, the chief marketing officer now directly owns 8,035 shares in the company, valued at approximately $907,071.15.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Robert Paul Wilson III sold 900 shares of the firm’s stock in a transaction dated Tuesday, May 17th.
 The shares were sold at an average price of $150.14, for a total transaction of $135,126.00.
-Following the completion of the sale, the executive vice president now directly owns 14,963 shares of the company’s stock, valued at $2,246,544.82.
+Following the transaction, the executive vice president now owns 14,963 shares of the company’s stock, valued at $2,246,544.82.
 The disclosure for this sale can be found here.
-Insiders own 16.70% of the company’s stock.
+Company insiders own 16.70% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of ALGT.
-Bank of Montreal Can boosted its stake in shares of Allegiant Travel by 5.0% in the 1st quarter.
-Bank of Montreal Can now owns 4,774 shares of the transportation company’s stock valued at $771,000 after purchasing an additional 228 shares in the last quarter.
-Vident Investment Advisory LLC bought a new position in shares of Allegiant Travel in the 1st quarter worth about $739,000.
-Hsbc Holdings PLC increased its stake in Allegiant Travel by 87.0% during the 1st quarter.
-Hsbc Holdings PLC now owns 3,667 shares of the transportation company’s stock valued at $597,000 after purchasing an additional 1,706 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. increased its stake in Allegiant Travel by 20.7% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 2,522 shares of the transportation company’s stock valued at $410,000 after purchasing an additional 432 shares in the last quarter.
-Finally, AlphaCrest Capital Management LLC bought a new stake in Allegiant Travel during the 1st quarter valued at about $390,000.
-Institutional investors own 98.49% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Captrust Financial Advisors increased its stake in shares of Allegiant Travel by 82.9% in the first quarter.
+Captrust Financial Advisors now owns 812 shares of the transportation company’s stock worth $132,000 after buying an additional 368 shares during the last quarter.
+Penserra Capital Management LLC increased its stake in Allegiant Travel by 57.9% during the first quarter.
+Penserra Capital Management LLC now owns 1,154 shares of the transportation company’s stock valued at $187,000 after purchasing an additional 423 shares during the last quarter.
+US Bancorp DE increased its stake in Allegiant Travel by 13.0% during the first quarter.
+US Bancorp DE now owns 1,158 shares of the transportation company’s stock valued at $188,000 after purchasing an additional 133 shares during the last quarter.
+PFS Investments Inc. bought a new stake in Allegiant Travel during the first quarter valued at $207,000.
+Finally, Mirabella Financial Services LLP bought a new stake in Allegiant Travel during the first quarter valued at $208,000.
+98.49% of the stock is owned by institutional investors and hedge funds.

 Allegiant Travel Company, a leisure travel company, provides travel services and products to residents of under-served cities in the United States.
 The company offers scheduled air transportation on limited-frequency, nonstop flights between under-served cities and leisure destinations.
 As of February 14, 2022, it operated a fleet of 110 Airbus A320 series aircraft.